5 Personal Finance Tips For College Students

 In order to catch any theft or fraud before it does too much damage, your child should be regularly checking their bank and credit accounts.
 If something is off, they should report it immediately.
 They should also take advantage of a free yearly credit report to further ensure their identity has not been compromised.

-As you send your children off to college, this is not just the beginning of a new stage, but an opportunity to see whether your advice and financial training has paid off.
+As you send your children off to college, this is not just the beginning of a new stage, but an opportunity to see whether your college tips and financial training has paid off.
 It is to be expected that they will not always make the best financial decisions, but if you have provided them with a solid foundation, they should survive the first year without too many blunders.